 In between the epic opener and closer, there’s plenty of good material; ‘Dawned On Me’ is hooky and urgent.
 ‘Open Mind’ is a pretty acoustic song with a hint of country that would have fitted on Being There, while ‘Black Moon’ and ‘Rising Red Lung’ are also beautiful.
 The more urgent feel and more expansive songs give more scope for frenzied Nel Cline guitar, adding intensity to tracks like ‘Born Alone’.

 The Whole Love doesn’t quite recapture the restless, creative streak that Wilco enjoyed during their first decade, but it’s the best effort from their second decade as a band, and a good starting point to explore their later catalogue.

 Wilco self-released Star Wars for free through their website in 2015.
-This confusingly titled album features a cat on the cover, and has nothing to do with the popular space opera movie franchise.
-After the ambitious The Whole Love, Star Wars is a brief, stripped back, lo-fi, guitar heavy album, and it’s different than anything the band have done before, almost like it’s their return to basics album.
+This confusingly titled album features a cat on the cover and has nothing to do with the popular space opera movie franchise.
+After the ambitious The Whole Love, Star Wars is a brief, stripped back, lo-fi, guitar-heavy album, and it’s different from anything the band have done before, almost like it’s their return to basics album.

 Ten Favourite Wilco Songs

 More from Aphoristic Album Reviews

 Aphoristic Album Reviews is almost entirely written by one person.